 The Best Day Trips from Berlin: The 7 Best Day Trips from Berlin, as Told By a Local Berliner.
 Includes DIY Instructions for all Berlin Day Trips, as well as Tour Recommendations.

 We created this post in collaboration with Marco Buch, a Berlin-based film producer, travel writer and globetrotter with more than 70 countries under his belt, and a love for weird forms of transport!
 Find all his stories and travel advice at Life is a Trip.
 We’re thrilled Marco agreed to serve as our Berlin expert for this Best Day Trips from Berlin guide; the trip ideas and words are all his, but we have added in the tour info, for those of you who don’t want to DIY the Berlin day trips.

 Disclosure: This Day Trips from Berlin Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra, and it helps us cover our costs.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Among tourists and travelers, Berlin has been one of the most popular European cities to visit for many years now.
 With a wild party scene, international and artistic vibe, plenty of history, as well as the affordable lifestyle for locals and visitors, people from all over the world are drawn to Germany’s capital.
 It is easy and cheap to have a good time here, and there’s plenty to keep you busy.

 But once you’ve sampled the various international cuisines, roamed all the galleries and danced a few nights away in Berlin’s infamous nightclubs, you might want to get out of the city for a day, and explore one of the many day trips from Berlin.
 You might be surprised to find a wide variety of activities surrounding Berlin, with something for everyone.